RedCodeAgent: Automatic Red-teaming Agent against Diverse Code Agents: Experimental Results

 \textbf{Simply Retrying the Baseline Methods Does Not Show Significant Improvement.} Given that \name{} inherently employs iterative prompt optimization and code agent queries, to evaluate to what extent the retry mechanism could improve the performance of baseline methods, we conducted experiments on two subtasks from RedCode-Exec.
 The baseline methods were extended with retries, including up to three rounds of prompt optimization and three subsequent queries to the target model.
 The results show that adding retries does not lead to a significant improvement in ASR and RR.
 Instead, it substantially increases the time cost.
 Moreover, none of the baseline methods—with or without retries—outperform \name{} in terms of ASR.
 We attribute this phenomenon to the inability of the baseline methods to effectively steer the optimization process in the correct direction.
 These findings underscore the unique advantages and effectiveness of \name{}.

 \textbf{\name{} Explores New Vulnerabilities.} In scenarios where other methods fail to find successful attack strategies, \name{} is able to discover new, feasible jailbreak approaches.
 For instance, \name{} successfully identified strategies for risk index 10: creating a reverse shell, and risk index 14: eval injection.
+We use the risk index to refer to the corresponding risk scenario; see \cref{fig:dataset} for details.
 A case study and quantitative analysis will be discussed in \cref{sec:new_vul}, and a successful example is shown in \cref{app:new_risk_10}.

 \textbf{\name Rephrases Prompts to Reduce the Sensitivity of Prompts.} For example, the input words ``dangerous alias'' are replaced with ``customized alias'' to soften the language and avoid triggering a rejection by the code agent.
 To investigate why \name leads to a lower rejection rate, we evaluate the \textbf{perceived stealthiness} of prompts optimized by different red-teaming methods.
 Specifically, we use an LLM to judge the perceived harmfulness/stealthiness score of the prompts. \cref{tab:stealthiness_result} in \cref{app:stealthiness} shows that the prompts used by \name are the most stealthy compared with other jailbreak methods.